-The principles of the Honor Code apply to out-of-class coursework, such as homework, programming assignments, laboratory reports, essays, class projects, take-home examinations and other activities as designated by the course instructor.
+Coursework refers to activities outside the classroom, such as written homework, programming assignments, laboratory reports, essays, class projects, take-home examinations and other activities so designated by the course instructor.
+This section describes basic principles related to these activities.
+The instructor may amend or supplement these as needed in the course syllabus or through prior announcement.

 Student collaboration on coursework may be allowed by the instructor.
 However, students should assume that coursework is to be done independently unless otherwise informed.
 If collaboration is allowed, the instructor is to make clear what forms of collaboration are permissible.
-The instructor may also require students to sign the Honor Pledge (see 6.3) on the coursework.
+The instructor may also require students to sign a Pledge of Honor (see 6.3) on the coursework.